-Geometry can be confusing between calculating area, volume, circumference and all the other things you’re expected to know.
-The formulas can get jumbled in your head.
-However, being able to calculate the area of a circle is one of the basic formulas for geometry and not a hard one to master.
+Geometry can get confusing.
+Between calculating area, volume, circumference and all the other calculations, the formulas can get jumbled in your head.
+However, calculating the area of a circle is one of the basic formulas for geometry and not a hard one to master.

 Though the math is easy enough to do by hand, a calculator will make it go quicker.

 Make sure the units in your answer are squared.
 Otherwise, you aren't talking about area.

 Understand the type of measurement you are calculating.
 The three types of geometry measurement you may make are linear, area and volume measurements.
 They are easy to distinguish from each other.
 Volume measurements will have a final answer that is cubed, such as cubic feet or ft3.
 An area measurement will have a final answer that is squared, such as square inches or in2.
 Linear measurements will have no exponents with their units in the final answer.
 Since we are seeking square feet, you know that we are calculating the area of a circle.